FunkinModdingPlus/ModdingPlus/USER-README.txt

     (like Life Will Change > Life-Will-Change)
     Hit 'Save'
-    Save the file and remember to add the difficulty suffix After finishing this add the saved file to the folder and overwrite.
+    Save the file and remember to add the difficulty suffix After finishing this add the saved file to the assets/data/(name of the song) folder and overwrite
   Custom Characters:
     Go to assets/images/custom_chars
     Drag in the mod png and xml (if no xml grab the base game one)